fingent-corp/gateway-prestashop-mastercard-module/README.md

 - Enhanced Compatibility: Compatible with PHP 8.1 & PrestaShop 8.0.x (tested with v8.0.4).
 - The module has been updated to API version 73.
 - Added the Checkout Interaction Model feature to the admin settings.
-- Hosted session payment method is no longer supported.
+- The Hosted session payment method is no longer supported.

 ## Feature Support